jp1996/Testing/README.md

 	and simple java graphics
 	Sudoku - relearned organizing project files and how to segment projects, as well as methods to create graphics
+	Hangman - simple hangman game using wordlist and plays on the console logs.
+	Asteriods - asteriods game with multiple different levels, entities, score keeping, etc.

 Javascript projects: